feathersjs/feathers/docs/api/client/rest.md

 const messages = app.service('messages')
 ```

 The base URL is relative from where services are registered.
-That means that means that
+That means that

 - A service at `http://api.feathersjs.com/api/v1/messages` with a base URL of `http://api.feathersjs.com` would be available as `app.service('api/v1/messages')`
 - A base URL of `http://api.feathersjs.com/api/v1` would be `app.service('messages')`.